 COSC's net pension liability is valued one year in arrears.
-The net pension liability recorded in the financial statements as of June 30, 2023 was measured and valued as of June 30, 2022 and the total pension liability used to calculate the net pension liability was determined by the most current actuarial valuation as of that date.
-COSC's proportion of the net pension liability was based on a projection of COSC's long-term share of contributions to the pension plan relative to the projected contributions of all participating entities and the State, actuarially determined.
+The net pension liability recorded in the financial statements as of June 30, 2024 was measured and valued as of June 30, 2023 and the total pension liability used to calculate the net pension liability was determined by the most current actuarial valuation as of that date.
+COSC's proportion of the net pension liability was based on a projection of COSC's contributions to the pension plan relative to the projected contributions of all participating entities and the State, actuarially determined.
 For the SERS plan, COSC's proportion was 0.1% as of June 30, 2023.